HAVE A QUESTION ABOUT ST. PAUL's? FREQUENTLY ASKED QUESTIONS (FAQ)

 Our mission is to provide a play-based early childhood program that utilizes best practices while nurturing the uniqueness of each child.

 Welcome to St. Paul’s Episcopal Nursery School, a vibrant and nurturing place for young children and their families.
 Since its beginning, St. Paul’s Episcopal Nursery School has been committed to providing a warm and enriching environment for preschoolers in Mt.
 Lebanon and surrounding neighborhoods.
-We thrive on a strong relationship among the school and our parents, which allows us to put the needs of each unique child first.
+We thrive on a strong relationship between the school and our parents, which allows us to put the needs of each unique child first.
 Our philosophy has always been based on the concept that education should guide and challenge children toward developing lives of genuine meaning, purpose and service in the world they will inherit.
 Our curriculum is designed to prepare children for the active work of life…all in the spirit of play.

 It is the purpose of the nursery school to provide a secure and happy environment in which children will flourish.
 Therefore, our focus strikes a balance between each child’s intellectual, social, emotional, and physical development.
 We strive to develop self-confident, independent, caring and inquisitive young people who feel comfortable attempting new challenges that will lead to pleasure in learning and respect for others in their world.

 Our program is led by an outstanding staff that encourages an exchange of ideas with each child through questions, observations and reactions.
-There is a fluid interaction between the teacher and child that gives the children the opportunity to lead and to be led throughout their school day.
+There is fluid interaction between teachers and children that gives the children the opportunity to lead and to be led throughout their school day.
 St. Paul’s places primary importance on creating opportunities for children to satisfy their natural curiosity and to find fulfilling outlets through music, art, literature, and fine and gross motor activity through dramatic and other forms of play.top

 NAEYC Accreditation: St. Paul’s was the first preschool to be accredited in the South Hills area of Pittsburgh (1988), and one of the first in the nation.
 We were once again, nationally in 2007, one of the first preschools to maintain our reaccreditation under the new, more demanding NAEYC standards.
 In May 2012, we received our reaccreditation through 2017.